Efficient constrained sensor placement for observability of linear systems: Abstract

 \section{Abstract}

+This article studies two problems related to observability and efficient constrained sensor placement in linear time-invariant discrete-time systems with partial state observations:

+(i) We impose the condition that both the set of outputs and the state that each output can measure are pre-specified.
+We establish that for any fixed \(k > 2\), the problem of placing the minimum number of sensors/outputs required to ensure that the structural observability index is at most \(k\), is NP-complete.
+Conversely, we identify a subclass of systems whose structures are directed trees with self-loops at every state vertex, for which the problem can be solved in linear time.

-This article deals with problems related to efficient sensor placement in linear time-invariant discrete-time systems with partial state observations.
-The output matrix is assumed to be constrained in the sense that the set of states that each output can measure are pre-specified.
-Two problems are addressed assuming purely structural conditions at the level of only the interconnections between the system being known.
-1) We establish that identifying the minimal number of sensors required to ensure a desired structural observability index is NP-complete.
-2) We propose an efficient greedy strategy for selecting a fixed number of sensors from the given set of sensors in order to maximize the number of states structurally observable in the system.
-We identify a large class of systems for which both the problems are solvable in polynomial time using simple greedy algorithms to provide best approximate solutions.
-An illustration of the techniques developed here is given on the benchmark IEEE 118-bus power network, which has \(\sim 400\) states in its linearized model.
+(ii) Assuming that the set of states that each given output can measure is given, we prove that the problem of selecting a pre-assigned number of sensors in order to maximize the number of states of the system that are structurally observable is also NP-hard.
+As an application, we identify suitable conditions on the system structure under which there exists an efficient greedy strategy, which we provide, to obtain a \((1-\frac{1}{e})\)-approximate solution.
+An illustration of the techniques developed for this problem is given on the benchmark IEEE 118-bus power network containing roughly \(400\) states in its linearized model.